coryf/elm_game/PITCHME.md

 currying works.
 Can reduce parens and lead to better readability.

 ---

+## Parts of an Elm Program

+- Main function
+- Model
+- Update
+- Subscriptions
+- View

+---

+### Main function

+Entry point for the Elm program.
+Sets up the inital model state, and sets the update, subscription, and view functions.

+@fa[arrow-down]

++++?code=Main.elm
+@[17-24]

 ### Setting up the Game
 * animationFrame - the game "loop"